ldtteam/MinecoloniesWiki/source/installation/java.md

 ### Copy MineColonies to Mods

 Once you are in the **.minecraft/mods** folder, copy the downloaded MineColonies file you downloaded in Step 1 and paste it here.
 NOTE: DO NOT extract the file if the option appears.
-Just put the .jar file in here without extracting it's contents.
+Just put the .jar file in here without extracting its contents.

 #### If Adding Pack, Extract it